-Check that pressure has built to about 100 psi operating pressure.
-Pressure could build to over 100 psi momentarily after start up but should not exceed 130 psi and should show a steady reduction as the system settles down and warms up.

-- Slightly higher than normal set pressures may be experienced with cold gear oils and these pressures will drop as the oil warms up and becomes less viscous. - System should settle down to a steady operating pressure below 100 psi and pressure should not be seen to be fluctuating.
-If pressure is not stable, cavitation or pump starvation could be occurring. - Heavy oils (gear oils) can cause the pump relief valve to hammer, resulting in a louder than normal pump noise.
-This noise will reduce as the oil heats and becomes more pumpable. - Once the pumps have stabilised and are running smoothly, turn on the heater which is controlled by a time delay switch and will not start for 30 seconds.
-The controller will start and initially self check by displaying a lightning bolt symbol in the top display and the numerals 850 on the second line.
+- Check that pressure has built to about 90 psi operating pressure.
+Pressure could build to over 100 psi momentarily after start up but should not exceed 130 psi and should show a steady reduction as the system settles down and warms up. - Slightly higher than normal set pressures may be experienced with cold gear oils and these pressures will drop as the oil warms up and becomes less viscous. - System should settle down to a steady operating pressure at around 90 psi (6.2 Bar) and pressure should not be seen to be fluctuating.
+If pressure is not stable, cavitation or pump starvation could be occurring.
+Check for restrictions in plumbing or blocked suction strainer. - Heavy oils (gear oils and above) can cause the pump relief valve to hammer, resulting in a louder than normal pump noise.
+This noise will reduce as the oil heats, reducing the viscosity and the oil becomes more pumpable. - Once the pumps have stabilised and are running smoothly, turn on the heater which is controlled by a time delay switch and will not start for 30 seconds.
+The controller will start and initially self-check by displaying a lightning bolt symbol in the top display and the numerals 850 on the second line.
 This display will last for approximately 20 seconds and is an indication that the operating functions are set correctly.
-Display will turn to the actual oil temperature on the top line and the preset temperature on the bottom line after the checks have been complete by again pressing the mode button.
+Display will turn to the actual oil temperature on the top line and the pre-set temperature on the bottom line after the checks have been complete by again pressing the mode button.